17 January 2019 | 184 Comments

 - We prominently feature a retailer locator on our website, as well as a link to that locator at the top of every game page.
 Any retailer who carries our products can request to be added to that list and to our monthly retailer e-newsletter (retailers, you can find me at email@example.com).

 - We sell games at full MSRP on our website so we’re not undercutting brick-and-mortar stores (even though that logic doesn’t completely make sense, as people still have to pay us for shipping).
+The one exception to this are our very brief preorder periods (4-7 days) for the first print run of new products.

 - We don’t use Kickstarter.
 I don’t actually think that Kickstarter is bad for long-tail games, but I think all too often Kickstarters result in a lot of buzz during the campaign and crickets when the game is released to retailers.
 There’s just too big of a gap (8-12 months) between the campaign and the release.